C4dynamics/C4dynamics/README.md

 Whether you're a seasoned algorithm engineer or just getting started, this framework has something to offer.
 Its modular design allows you to easily pick and choose the components you need, and its active community of contributors is always working to improve and expand its capabilities.

 So why wait?
-Start using the C4dynamics today and take your algorithms engineering to the next level!
+Start using C4dynamics today and take your algorithms engineering to the next level!